 Throughout the 2040 Comprehensive Plan process, residents indicated they want to improve and maintain existing parks rather than develop new ones.
 Key concerns included inadequate planning and design, old equipment, lack of maintenance and upkeep, and insufficient facilities.
 Residents noted that many parks have little shade or seating areas and requested the addition of walking trails within the parks, the extension of trails to connect parks, and the enhancement of park aesthetics with improved landscaping.
-Residents also identified the need for basic improvements such as signage, ADArequired access, parking areas, and bathroom facilities.
+Residents also identified the need for basic improvements such as signage, ADA- and TAS-required access, parking areas, and bathroom facilities.
+The City should update and maintain a current Parks Master Plan in order to provide for a strategic approach to the redevelopment of existing parks.
+Management of a current Parks Master Plan also enables the City to access Texas Parks and Wildlife funding opportunities.